The Bridal Party

-The Bridal Party is a short story written by F. Scott Fitzgerald featured in the Saturday Evening Post on August 9, 1930.
-The story is based on Ludlow Fowler's brother's, Powell Fowler, May 1930 Paris wedding.
-It is Fitzgerald's first story dealing with the stock market crash, and celebrates the end of the period when wealthy Americans colonized Paris.
+The Bridal Party is a short story written by F. Scott Fitzgerald and featured in the Saturday Evening Post on August 9, 1930.
+The story is based on Ludlow Fowler's brother, Powell Fowler, May 1930 Paris wedding.
+It is Fitzgerald's first story dealing with the stock market crash and celebrates the end of the period when wealthy Americans colonized Paris.

 Summary

 The story begins in Normandy, sometime around May.
 The main character, Mike Curly, is introduced, along with the news that his ex-girlfriend, Caroline Dandy, whom he dated for two years, is engaged and will be getting married in Paris.
 It explains that the two broke up because of Michael's lack of money.
 He was devastated and could not let go, evident by his insecurity and the fact that he carried around photographs of her.
 He also stayed away from other girls, that she would do the same with men.
 One day outside of a shop, he encounters Caroline and her fiancé, Hamilton Rutherford.
-Rutherford invites Michael to a string of events, including his bachelor dinner, a party and tea.
+Rutherford invites Michael to a string of events, including his bachelor dinner, a party, and tea.
 As they talk, his feelings for her resurge.
 As they parted ways, Michael feels he will never be happy again.
-At his hotel, the concierge delivers a telegram, which states that his grandfather died, and that he would be inheriting a quarter of a million dollars.
+At his hotel, the concierge delivers a telegram, which states that his grandfather died and that he would be inheriting a quarter of a million dollars.
 Because of his newly found fortune he seemingly out of nowhere inherited a sum of confidence, so he decides he will try to win Caroline back.

 When he attends one of the parties, he meets Hamilton's father, and as more people arrive, he feels increasingly inadequate.
 When he finds Caroline, he is reluctant to tell her about his inheritance.
 They eventually dance together, and she explains how she is over him and that he should do the same.
 She says she feels sorry for him, and that she needs someone like Hamilton to make all the decisions.
 Gathering enough nerve, Michael writes to Hamilton to confront him about his intentions and asks him to meet in the bar of a hotel.
-Michael arrives and overhears Hamilton talking to another man about how easy it is to control a woman, and that you cannot stand for any nonsense—adding, there are hardly any men who possess their wives anymore and that he is going to be one of them.
-Michael becomes outraged and questions his out of date attitude.
+Michael arrives and overhears Hamilton talking to another man about how easy it is to control a woman, and that you cannot stand for any nonsense—adding, that there hardly any men who possess their wives anymore and that he is going to be one of them.
+Michael becomes outraged and questions his out-of-date attitude.
 Hamilton strikes back, saying that Michael is too soft.
-Eventually Hamilton says goodbye and leaves.
+Eventually, Hamilton says goodbye and leaves.